 The examination season may be over for now but the academic pressure continues year round.
-The late night study sessions may have come to an end for the time being but the eating habits you follow during these days have adverse affects on your health.
+The late night study sessions may have come to an end for the time being but the eating habits you follow during these days have adverse effects on your health.
 To save time, many students end up feeding upon coffee, tea, pizzas, and burgers.

 Your brain requires proper nutrition and energy while you study hard.
-In such a case, when you don’t eat a healthy diet it has ill effects in your health.
+In such a case, when you don’t eat a healthy diet it has ill effects on your health.
 Here are few tips which you must follow to have outstanding results on your academics as well as on your health.

 Make sure your diet includes vitamin B and iron in ample quantity.
 Foods like pulses, spinach, soybean, wheat, and eggs are high on vitamin B and iron content.
 It will help you stay re-charged mentally and physically.

 Instead of popping pills for vitamins and iron supplements, start eating fruits which are high on nutritional value.
 For example, instead of eating a vitamin C pill, you can have an orange.
 It will not only fulfil your vitamin requirement but at the same time, it is loaded with fibers and many other minerals.